billigitt/UnderreportedAndTemporallyAggregated/README.md

 ## Overview

-Our project is broken down into 3 main sections:
+Our project is broken down into 3 main sections (with main message in brackets):

-1. Demonstrate that inference works for typical value of under-reporting ($\rho=0.4$) for large value of $M = 10^3, 10^4, 10^5$.
-2. Fixing the true incidence, and considering different reporting rates to generate the reported incidence.
-Investigate $R_t$ inference and see how results vary for different values of $\rho$.
+# 1. Simple single study and large study (fixing true incidence) to show inference works (lower errors than Naive EE, correct coverage, robust for $M=10^5$)
+# 2. Same large study  but stratified by $\rho$ (improving reporting leads to greater confidence in $R_t$ inference wrt credible intervals and mean error)
-3. Finally using a real world data-set from an Ebola outbreak, investigate $R_t$ inference for different values of under-reporting.
+# 3. Real world data-set from an Ebola outbreak (in general, assuming higher $\rho$ leads to wider credible intervals)

-The message from each section should take roughly the following form:

-1. Inference works for a wide range of epidemics, with higher accuracy and precision when incidence is higher

-For sections 2 and 3, we expect there to be a nuance between two factors.
-In general, higher assumed true incidence will lead to higher levels of precision in reproduction number inference.
-But there may be some interaction between that and the value of under-reporting assumed.

 Key concept: Coefficient of variation, $CV = \sigma/\mu$.